Jim McMahon (politician): Parliament

 McMahon won the selection to be Labour Party candidate at the 2015 Oldham West and Royton by-election following the death of incumbent Michael Meacher.
 At the by-election held on 3 December 2015, McMahon was elected Member of Parliament for Oldham West and Royton, with 62% of the vote – an increase of seven percentage points since the 2015 general election.
 At the by-election McMahon represented just the Labour Party rather than his later Labour and Co-operative Party affiliation.

 He served as parliamentary private secretary to the Deputy Leader of the Labour Party until being appointed to serve as Shadow Minister for Local Government and Devolution.
 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 Following Keir Starmer's election as Leader of the Labour Party, McMahon was appointed Shadow Secretary of State for Transport.
 On 29 November 2021, he was reshuffled to the role of Shadow Secretary of State for Environment, Food and Rural Affairs.
 He has sat on Labour's National Executive Committee on behalf of the shadow frontbench.
 He resigned his post on 4 September 2023 ahead of that day's shadow cabinet reshuffle, citing ill health, but returned to the frontbench as Shadow Minister for English Devolution and Local Government in November 2023, replacing Sarah Owen as Shadow Minister for Local Government and Paula Barker as Shadow Minister for Devolution, both of whom resigned from the frontbench after defying the whip to vote for an SNP motion calling for a ceasefire in Gaza.

+On 22 July 2026 he was appointed Parliamentary Under-Secretary of State in the Ministry of Housing, Communities and Local Government in the new government of Prime Minister Andy Burnham.